Company 5 min read

 We hope that this article answered some of the questions you sent us and we’re looking forward to answering more of them in the future.
 We’re really excited about the new Ask45 series and we hope to receive more of your questions in the coming weeks.
-Feel free to send us your questions via our contact form, email us directly at firstname.lastname@example.org, or send your questions to @45royale on Twitter.
+Feel free to send us your questions at firstname.lastname@example.org or hit us up on Twitter.
 We’d love to hear your thoughts on the questions presented today too, so please don’t hesitate to join the conversation!

 P.S.
 Don’t forget to check out the second issue of Ask 45 right here!